ytsaurus/ytsaurus/yt/docs/README.md

 6. Proofread your text.
 Before publishing, look for typos, missing punctuation, or repetitions that could be avoided.

 7. Create a pull request.
 See the [Pull requests](https://docs.github.com/en/pull-requests) official documentation.
+Note that after opening a pull request, the message "Merging is blocked" will occur.
+This only means that review is required before the merging.

 8. Participate in the review process.
    Your article will be thoroughly reviewed by the team.
 Be prepared for a dialogue and adjustments — the team may request further changes.
 Keep in mind that your text may be modified, or the article may be moved to a different section of the documentation if it enhances navigation and readability.